educostadev/Cloud-Native-App-Java/README.md

 # Implement CQRS

-- Project mongo db will be the golder source of the data
+- Project mongo db will be the golden source of the data
 - Update the mongo DB project with insert, update, delete methots and expection handler from HSQLDB project

 ## Use Spring JMS to publish event on ActiviveMQ